bifurcation/mls-appsync/draft-barnes-mls-appsync.md

   object in `application_states` extension.

 An AppSync for an irreducible state replaces its `state` element with a new (possibly empty) `newState`.
-An AppSync for a map-based ApplicationState first removes all the keys in `removedKeys` and than replaces or adds the elements in `newOrUpdatedElements`.
 An AppSync for an unorderedList ApplicationState first removes all the indexes in `removedIndices`, then adds the elements in `addedEntries`.
 Finally an AppSync for an orderedArray, replaces all the elements (index-by-index) in `replacedElements`, the removes the elements in